backamblock/slickstack-1/readme.md

 Now here comes the thing.
 Nginx caching is nice and fast for static sites but when you put WP-Rocket on top of it, it flies!

 ## Let me explain:
-* Cloudflare adds Latency (TTFP) anywhere from 50-200ms
+* Cloudflare adds Latency (TTFB) anywhere from 50-200ms
 * CDN is not needed for only locally relevant pages like a barber or restaurant
-* The Browser-Caching of CF is better than nothing, but nowhere near good and fast
+* The Browser-Caching of CF is better than nothing, but nowhere near good
 * SlickStack has no css/js minify, Lazyload, image compression or crawler by default
 * SlickStack caching does ONLY work on static sites by design, which makes sense